-There are two element groups that you can choose from the content builder: foundation and building blocks.
+There are two element groups that you can choose from the content builder: foundations and building blocks.

 The former contains the essential elements normally found in a site page such as paragraphs, headings, images, content box, and more.
 The latter possesses premium elements that add a unique touch to your content.
-Below are some of the more impressive elements included in the block blocks group:
+Below are some of the more impressive elements included in the blocks group.

 Table of contents

 Create a clickable section at the start of your content so your visitors can jump from their preferred section on your page.
 The element is a great way to introduce to visitors the talking points of your content at the start before they can start reading.

 Turn memorable quotes in your content into tweetable ones.
 Clicking on them lets you share them on Twitter and increase engagement with your page.
 You can also turn one-sentence summaries of your subheadings into clickable tweets.

 Place opt-in forms everywhere within the content to build your email list.
 You can customize the appearance of the sign-up forms and integrate with the top email marketing tools.
 The opt-in form you will include in the content will serve well as your page’s call to action.

 Make it easier for people to share your content on Facebook, Twitter, and Google+, among others.
 Add the buttons at the beginning and end of your content or places that your visitors can easily see them for better chances of getting it shared.

 If you’re running a limited time offer, use this element to display on the page as a reminder for your audience to decide soon before the deal expires.
 This is a great way to use the fear of shortage and scarcity to make a sale.